willwebberley/personal-website/src/pages/notes/2020-11-20-nullish-coalescing.md

 month: 11
 day: 20
 title: "JS Tidbit: Nullish Coalescing"
+description: "Using the JavaScript Nullish Coalescing operator to improve code conciseness"
 ---

 This short post introduces a useful JavaScript operator to help make your one-liners even more concise.